Record of Lodoss War: Deedlit in Wonder Labyrinth

 is a 2021 action role-playing video game developed by Team Ladybug and co-published by Playism and Why so serious?
 (WSS Playground) for Microsoft Windows.
 Versions for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S were also released.
 It is based on Ryo Mizuno's Record of Lodoss War series, taking place before the events of The Crown of the Covenant.
 Controlling the high elf Deedlit, who finds herself in a strange interconnected labyrinth filled with her past foes and companions, the game focuses on exploration and searching for items and power-ups in the vein of Castlevania: Symphony of the Night, fighting bosses and minibosses.
 During gameplay, the player also locates two elemental spirits and swaps between each one.

 The idea for Deedlit in Wonder Labyrinth came up when Playism was approached by an editor of the eponymous novels.
 Under Mizuno's supervision, Playism decided to go with the project after seeing that both the material and artwork of Team Ladybug went together.
 The game is inspired by Symphony of the Night and Ikaruga, while both levels and gameplay were designed to reflect its story concept around exploration.
 The title was first launched via Steam Early Access in March 2020 prior to the full version and received several updates through 2020 and 2021, which introduced new stages, gameplay adjustments and game modes.
-The game garnered mixed reception from critics and has reportedly sold 100,000 copies as of April 2021.
+The game garnered mixed to positive reception from critics and has reportedly sold 100,000 copies as of April 2021.